Ryan Markofski, Mental Health Intern

 Supervisor: Marcy Smaha, LPC

-I’m Ryan, and I strive to create a collaborative therapeutic experience that honors the client as the expert of their story.
-I aim to help others reconnect with their values and get in touch with their ability to heal and lead a fulfilling life.
-My goal is to do this through a person-centered lens and utilizing Acceptance and Commitment Therapy (ACT) practices.
+Hello, my name is Ryan, and I am a white, neurodivergent male.
+I strive to create a collaborative therapeutic experience that honors you as the expert of your own story.
+My goal is to do this through a person-centered lens while utilizing Acceptance and Commitment Therapy (ACT) practices.

-My hope is that this approach will allow clients to find a better alignment between their internally held beliefs/goals and their current situation.
+My hope is that this approach will allow you to find a helpful alignment between your internally held beliefs and goals in the context of your current situation.
 I believe that this increased sense of congruence allows all of us to achieve more than we believe is possible.
 In my approach, the counselor’s role is to be a supportive facilitator.
-I hope to empower clients through cooperatively uncovering strengths, providing new coping mechanisms, and reconnecting them with their innate ability to heal.
+I hope to empower you—my client—through cooperatively uncovering strengths, providing new coping mechanisms, and reconnecting you with your innate ability to heal.

+As my work continues in the mental health space I strive to practice with cultural humility and acknowledge the impact that systemic issues have on all of us.
+I am open to diving into conversations related to cultural identity and systemic barriers that are relevant for you.
 I look forward to serving those in my community, and I am especially passionate to assist people working through grief, anxiety, depression, identity shifts, and life transitions.
-I am committed to being a strong ally to the LBTQIA+ community and other marginalized groups.
-Whatever a client may be experiencing, I am excited to guide them towards their goals.
+I am committed to being a strong ally to the LBTQIA+ community.
+Whatever you may be experiencing, I am excited to guide you towards your goals.

 Ryan comes to us from Bushnell University’s Clinical Mental Health Counseling Program.
 He accepts PacificSource OHP as well as wellness-rate sliding scale.